mpi/lodash-is-awesome/README.md

 In such case Lodash will fallback to default strategy.

-But why should we limit ourselves just to arrays concatanation?
+But why should we limit ourselves just to arrays concatenation?

 Here is how we can make our customizer even more generic:
 ```javascript